Trading Regulation in Netherlands (2026): Retail Guide

 AuthorityFunction

-De Nederlandsche Bank (DNB)Central banking; prudential oversight of relevant institutions; payments and financial stability supervision
+De Nederlandsche Bank (DNB)Central bank functions plus prudential supervision for certain institutions; contributes to payments and financial stability oversight and AML-related supervision in defined areas.

 What Types of Trading Are Legal and Regulated in Netherlands?